gSchool/ada-2-ruby-on-rails/intro-to-rails-2-relationships/nested-routes.md

 ##### !question

-**Activity:** Use `rails routes` to look at the route table.
+Use `rails routes` to look at the route table.
 What do you notice about the new nested routes?

 ##### !end-question